DavidGarHeredia/teaching/Hypothesis Testing/Readme.md

 # Hypothesis Testing

-This App shows, through different plots, how hypothesis tests work for Normal populations (when knowing or not the variance).
-To use the App, open RStudio and run the code that you will find in the file ``Hypothesis testing.R''.
+This App shows, through different plots, how hypothesis tests work for Normal samples (when knowing or not the variance).
+To use the App, open RStudio and run the code that you will find in the file "Hypothesis testing.R".

 The layout of the App is compounded of three parts: